Skip to content

 Low-Carb Diet After Having A Hair Transplant

 Should you have a low-carb diet after having a hair transplant?
 There is no evidence to suggest that eating a low-carb diet after your transplant is beneficial to you.
-However, for patients choosing to have a low-carb or keto diet after their transplant it is important that they ensure a balanced and supplemented intake of:
+However, for patients choosing to have a low-carb or keto diet after their transplant, they must ensure a balanced and supplemented intake of:

 • Calories